← All articles

 Checklist: 9 elements that should be included

-Proof: case studies, numbers, quotes, logos (whatever you have)
+Proof: cases, numbers, quotes, logos (whatever you have)

 Bonus: Qualify in the form

-In B2B, it’s often smart to ask 1-2 extra things:
+In B2B it is often smart to ask 1 to 2 extra things:

 "What do you want to achieve in the next 3 months?"

-“What is your approximate budget per month?” (optional, but powerful)
+"What is your approximate monthly budget?" (optional, but powerful)

-This ensures you spend time on the right conversations.
+That way you spend your time on the right conversations.

-3) Lead magnet in B2B: Give something that helps them make a decision
+3) Lead magnets in B2B: Give something that helps them make a decision

-Many B2B companies try to create a lead magnet similar to B2C:
+Many B2B companies try to create a lead magnet the B2C way:

 "Download our e-book"